Theodore Y. Wu: Education and career

 Wu received his BSc in 1946 from National Chiao Tung University in Shanghai (now Shanghai Jiao Tong University), and spent one year teaching upon graduation.
 In January 1948 he arrived in the U.S. and enrolled at Iowa State University and graduated with an MS in December the same year.
-After Iowa, Wu went to Caltech, where he shared an office with Julian Cole.
+After Iowa State, Wu went to Caltech, where he shared an office with Julian Cole.
 Wu was involved in the research group headed by Paco Lagerstrom, where they developed further the asymptotic perturbation method pioneered by Ludwig Prandtl.

 Wu received his PhD in (1952), subsequently worked as a research fellow at Caltech for three years, and developed interest in water waves and hydrodynamics, due to inspiration from then Qian Xuesen and von Karman.
 After three years Wu became an assistant professor of applied mechanics (1955) at Caltech.
 In 1960, under the influence of G. I. Taylor and James Lighthill, Wu started to work on fish locomotion and bird flight (biofluiddynamics).
-During his time at Caltech he has also contributed to the field of naval architecture and been involved in the International Towing Tank Conferences.
+During his time at Caltech he also contributed to the field of naval architecture and was involved in the International Towing Tank Conferences.
+Wu was elected a member of the United States National Academy of Engineering in 1982.

+Later life and death

-Wu retired in 1996, but is still very active after his retirement.
+Wu retired in 1996, but remained very active after his retirement.
+He died on December 16, 2023, at the age of 99.